 Inserting audio recordings (.mp3)

 On the slide where you want the audio to play, choose “insert” then choose audio, then choose audio on my PC.
 Then find the right file and insert it.
 On playback menu, choose “start automatically”, set the volume to medium (you’ll need to test this on Zoom later to find out if that’s the right level).
-And choose “hide during show” if you don’t get the little speaker icon on the slide.
+And choose “hide during show” so you don’t get the little speaker icon on the slide.
 If you want the music to keep playing as you advance slides forward (say you’ve got several slides with lyrics for the song in the recording, or you have several images you want to show as the music plays), choose the box for “play across slides.”
-The music will keep playing even if you need to advance to the next slide.
+The music will keep playing when you advance to the next slide.

 Note that if desired, you can “trim” the recording.
 Like if there’s dead space at the beginning of the recording or clapping at the end, you can use the trim command to play only the portion of the recording you want.